accurascan/Android-KYC/README.md

         RelativeLayout linearLayout = findViewById(R.id.ocr_root); // set layout width and height is match_parent
         cameraView = new CameraView(this);
         if (recogType == RecogType.OCR) {

-        // must have to set country code and card code for RecogType.OCR cameraView.setCountryCode(countryCode)
+        // must have a country code and card code for RecogType.OCR

+        cameraView.setCountryCode(countryCode)
                     .setCardCode(cardCode);

         } else if (recogType == RecogType.PDF417) {

-        // must have to set country code for RecogType.PDF417 cameraView.setCountryCode(countryCode);
+        // must have a country code for RecogType.PDF417

+        cameraView.setCountryCode(countryCode);
         }
         cameraView.setRecogType(recogType)
                 .setView(linearLayout)